KoustavTechDas/Basic_gates-VLSI-Design-Project/README.md

 # Basic Gates VLSI Design Project

 This project demonstrates the design and simulation of basic logic gates (AND, OR, NOT, NAND, NOR, XOR, XNOR) using Verilog in a VLSI design context.
-The gates are implemented using the **dataflow modeling style** in Verilog, and the project also includes simulation results, waveforms, schematic diagrams, and gate-level schematics to verify the functionality of each gate.
+The gates are implemented using the **dataflow modeling style** in Verilog, and the project also includes simulation results, waveforms, schematic-diagrams, and gate-level schematics to verify the functionality of each gate.

 ## Table of Contents
 - [Introduction](#introduction)